throw-out-error/core/README.md

-# @toes/core
+# @toes/core-monorepo

-## The Core of The Toes
+## The Core of The Toes Monorepo

-This is our core typescript package for throw-out-error that currently includes a logger.
+This monorepo contains our core typescript packages for Throw Out Error.

-## WIP

-This package is currently work in progress!

-## Credits

-Special thanks to [trivality](https://github.com/triviality-js/triviality) for the original logger code.
-Also a ton of credit goes to the authors of nestjs for the dependency injection.